lkocman/opensuse-mirror/README.md

 * Set forwarding from host's port :80 to container's nginx port :8080
 * I do recommend using a [volume](https://docs.docker.com/storage/volumes/) for /srv/pub/opensuse
-* Choose the [rsync module] (https://mirrors.opensuse.org/list/rsyncinfo-stage.o.o.txt rsync module) which you'd like to mirror **the default is mirror_module is opensuse-full**. opensuse-full can easily consume few TB of space.
+* Choose the [rsync module] (https://mirrors.opensuse.org/list/rsyncinfo-stage.o.o.txt rsync module) which you'd like to mirror **the default is mirror_module is opensuse-hotstuff-hackweek**.
+The full 'opensuse-full' can easily consume few TB of space.
 * Container will initiate sync of the selected module on the first start (check for /srv/pub/opensuse being empty)
 * The mirror will be then re-synced daily via a cronjob at a random time of the day (by using RANDOM_DELAY=1380 minutes)